 But the truth is what is happening in the Mainland China Poker Scene, for the large part, remains relatively unknown.

-In August 2016, the Somuchpoker team spent two weeks in Beijing to scout out the goings-on in China.
+In August 2016, the Somuchpoker team spent two weeks in Beijing to scout out the goings-on of poker in China.
 We started by attending the first offering of the Asian Poker League (APL) which guaranteed a $500,000 prize pool.
 We then visited poker clubs and conducted several interviews to get a feel of the backdrop of the poker scene in the People’s Republic.

 Here’s an overview of what has already transpired in the recent history of Poker in China: